 Before You Reconcile: Extracting Structured Data from Vendor Statements

 Vendor statements rarely arrive in a single, convenient format.
+If you need a primer on what vendor statements contain and how they differ from invoices, start there before diving into reconciliation.
 Your AP inbox collects PDF attachments from one supplier, email-body summaries from another, portal-exported CSVs from a third, and the occasional scanned paper statement that was mailed or faxed.
 Each format presents a distinct extraction problem -- and until you solve it, reconciliation cannot start.

 What you need from every vendor statement before matching begins: